 “Off-the-job” injuries are any unintentional injury that occurs to employed people while they are not working.
 For example, a restaurant cook is driving to work and slides off an icy road and into a tree, suffering a sprained wrist.
 A truck driver cuts his hand badly while fixing dinner at home.

 If injuries of similar severity had occurred while in the restaurant or driving a truck, for example, they would have been on-the-job injuries.
-This is of concern to employers because NSC statistics show that for each on-the-job death due to unintentional injuries there are about 13 off-the-job deaths due to unintentional injuries.
-And for each on-the-job injury involving lost time there are about three off-the-job injuries.
+This is of concern to employers because NSC statistics show that for each on-the-job death due to unintentional injuries there are more than 15 off-the-job deaths due to unintentional injuries.
+And for each on-the-job injury involving lost time there are more than three off-the-job injuries.
 Four times as many days are lost from work due to off-the-job injuries than on-the-job injuries.

 Employers are impacted by disruptions to production and work schedules whether the injury occurred at work or away from work.
 See page 63 in